Winfried Schäfer

-Winfried "Winnie" Schäfer (born 10 January 1950) is a German football manager and former player who is the technical director for the Ghana national football team.
+Winfried "Winnie" Schäfer (born 10 January 1950) is a German professional football manager and former player.

 Playing career

-Winfried Schäfer played 403 Bundesliga matches and scored 46 goals in the (West) German top-flight.
+A midfielder, Schäfer played 403 Bundesliga matches and scored 46 goals in the West German top-flight.

-He won the 1970 Bundesliga title and 1970 DFB-Pokal with two different clubs – because the West German Cup final was played after the 1970 FIFA World Cup and his move from Mönchengladbach to Offenbach.
+He won the 1969–70 Bundesliga title and 1969–70 DFB-Pokal with two different clubs – because the cup final was played after the 1970 FIFA World Cup and his move from Borussia Mönchengladbach to Kickers Offenbach.

 Coaching career

 Karlsruher SC

 As a manager, he led Karlsruher SC to the semi-finals of the UEFA Cup in the 1993–94 season.

 Cameroon national team

 In November 2001, Schäfer was appointed head coach of Cameroon.
 He won the 2002 African Cup of Nations with Cameroon, defeating Senegal 3–2 in a penalty shoot-out after a 0–0 draw in the final.
+Under Schäfer, Cameroon also reached the final of the 2003 FIFA Confederations Cup, where they were defeated 1–0 by hosts France, although the result was overshadowed by the death of Cameroon midfielder Marc-Vivien Foé in the 1–0 semi-final victory over Colombia, who had collapsed on the pitch.

 Al-Ahli

-In 2006, he won the UAE national championship with Al-Ahli (Dubai).
+In 2006, he won the UAE national championship with Al-Ahli.
 He worked then from 2007 to 2009 for UAE League side Al-Ain.